-poetry.
-On the plane over, she read about the Internet for the first time.
+plane over, she read about the Internet for the first time.
 Diversity of

-poetic cultures and connectivity have defined her
+poetic cultures and connectivity have defined her life ever since.

-the first Computer Science Department in the US.
-Her poetry collections
+– home of the first Computer Science department in the US.
+Her poetry

 Collaborations with visual artists include Jennifer’s Family,

-photographs by Louisa Marie Summer (Schilt Publishing 2012), Michael
+photographs by Louisa Marie Summer (Schilt Publishing, 2012),

-Material Poetics, Sound Poetry, Visual Poetry, Contemporary Poetry,
+taught undergraduate courses in Digital Poetics, Material Poetics, Sound Poetry, Visual Poetry, and Contemporary Poetry, graduate courses

-Metaphor, the Irish Comic Tradition, Writing as Art + Design and poetry
+including Writing as Art + Design and Writing+,

 Academic research/ areas of interest